reginaldford/bounce/README.md

 # Bounce Encryption Tool

-Bounce is an open-source symmetric encryption program designed to be easy to read, yet powerful for modern POSIX environments.
+Bounce is an open-source symmetric encryption tool.
+The algorithm is easy to read.
 Bounce is for encrypting files of any size and small messages.
 Bounce is released under the BSD 2-Clause License.
 Binary executables are available in the releases section.

 ## Key Features
 - Readable code.
 It's designed to be trustworthy, and without unnecessary steps.